shayhowe/modular-html-css-workshop/README.md

 * Float images to the left and content to right
 * Visually offset the primary feed
 * Visually offset one unique item inside the secondary column
+* Reduce the width of the images within the secondary column

 **Step 2:**